 *This issue is complicated.
 Talk to a lawyer.

 What should we do with our home?

-what you still owe on it
+What you still owe on it.

-if you are behind on payments
+You are behind on payments.

 Do I have any right to my spouse’s pension?